gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 # Conclusion

-Accessing the inspector’s internal API is a little complicated, but it’s a powerful debugging technique.
+Accessing the inspector’s internal API is a bit complicated, but it’s a powerful debugging technique.
 If used correctly, it can literally save you hours of work.

-In this post, I’ve mainly tackled how to use it for processing network data.
+In this post, I’ve mostly tackled how to use it for processing network data.
 In the future, I’ll tackle advanced DOM searches, automating breakpoints, and more!